atomx1100/cyberpedia/pld.md

 **plasma plume formation and expansion**
 - whats the time scale of the process?
 - whats the spatial distance of the vapour from the target?
-- when is the vapour transition to plasma? is there some precise moment?
+- when is the vapour transition to plasma, i.e. gas phase-->plasma phase? is there some precise moment?
+- how does the plume expansion affects the film growth?

 **plume**
 - whats the plasma plume composition? (see charles thesis p.55), plasma plume, so whats the composition of a plasma